anisanurjanah/Mobile-Course-Retrofit/README.md

 ## 📌 Description

 This project is a simple Android application built using Kotlin and Retrofit to consume data from a RESTful API.
-It was developed as part of an android learning module focused on mastering data fetching and integration.
+It was developed as part of an Android Learning Path module on Dicoding.
+Focused on mastering data fetching and integration.

 ## ⚙️ Tech Stack